AmanCode22/ethos-foundry/README.md

 When you release a new version:

 1. Update your trait repo and tag a new release (e.g., `v2.0.0`).
-2. The CI builds new binaries and uploads them.
+2. The CI builds new binaries for all platforms and uploads them.
 3. A new PR opens automatically to this repo with the updated `manifest.json`.
 4. I review and merge.
 Users get the latest version when they run `forge foundry get`.